Song structure is important

 Song Structure Tech terms

-A popular way of ending songs, particularly when sung live in cabaret, that simply consists of repeating the last line three times and then raising the last note an octave.
+A popular way of ending songs, particularly when sung live in cabaret, simply consists of repeating the last line three times and then raising the last note an octave.

 Everyone knows that lyrics are the words to a song but while lyrics may also be poetry (although more often than not they aren’t!), poetry does not generally make good lyrics.